acquitelol/chxry-nea/report/report.typ

 - #snippet("emu: Emulator") - The internal emulator.
 - #snippet("last_instr: Option<Instruction>") - The last decoded instruction.
 - #snippet("target_speed: u64") - The target CPU frequency in Hertz.
-- #snippet("time_history: CircularBuffer<Duration, 100_000>") - A circular buffer containing the time it took for the last 100000 CPU cycles.
+- #snippet("time_history: CircularBuffer<Duration, 100_000>") - A circular buffer containing the time taken for the last 100000 cycles.
 - #snippet("msg_log: Vec<(OffsetDateTime, String)>") - A log for messages to be shown to the user.
 - #snippet("serial_in_queue: VecDeque<u8>") - A queue containing serial input that is yet to be sent to the CPU.
 - #snippet("serial_out: Vec<u8>") - Any serial output from the CPU.